TheGhostHuCodes/LaTeX-container/README.md

 where `<tag>` value is either `develop` or `master`.

-You can then run the container and with your `/Users/` directory mounted within the container by running:
+You can then run the container with your `/Users/` directory mounted within the container by executing the following command:

 ```
 docker run -it -v /Users:/Users tghc/latex-container:<tag> /bin/bash